 Neil Breen (PBUH) started out as an architect and realtor with minor show-biz dabblings as a dancer in Madonna’s Vogue video and as a cop in Scream.
 Years later Breen surfaced once again in the entertainment world, this time as an independent filmmaker.

-As with the best of the bad auteurs Neil churns out productions that are uniquely their own.
+As with the best of the bad auteurs Neil churns out productions that are uniquely his own.
 There is no mistaking a Neil Breen film with a film made by anyone else.
 Picture The Room’s Tommy Wiseau trying to make a David Lynch movie.
 But with a LOT more needless violence against laptop computers.

 Read on for a look at the first four examples of Breen Cinema.